 Groundbreaking alternative paper Village Voice shuts down

-The Village Voice was the country's first alternative newsweekly, founded in 1955 by a group that included writer Norman Mailer.
+The Voice was the country’s first alternative newsweekly, founded in Greenwich Village in 1955 by a group that included writer Norman Mailer.
 It once had a weekly circulation of 250,000 copies and was home to some of New York’s best investigative journalists and music writers.

 The combative, left-leaning paper became known for its brash political reporting and its coverage of music and theater.
 It also became a powerful advocate for New York’s gay community.